jlsemi/smartsnmp/README.md

 **SmartSNMP** is a minimal easy-config agent for network management supporting SNMPv2c and AgentX.
 It is written in C99 and Lua5.1.
-It can run both on PC platforms like Linux and FreeBSD and embedded systems such as OpenWRT.
+It can run both on PC platforms like Linux and embedded systems such as OpenWRT.

 License
 -------